 What are Open Invoices?

-All payments under Pending and Failures in the Billing/Revenue section deal with “open” invoices, meaning an invoice exists and has not yet been paid in full.
+Pending Online Payments in the Billing/Revenue section and Offline Payments, Bills, Failed Payments and Store Orders under To-dos deal with “open” invoices, meaning an invoice exists and has not yet been paid in full.

 Once an invoice is paid by the customer, it moves to your revenue reports.